linpengcheng/PurefunctionPipelineDataflow/README.md

   - FBP pursues diagram programming,
     Programming efficiency is low,
-    a very niche programming method.
+    Practicality is poor, very few people use it.

   - FBP is very complicated.